 - Close all files in a project.

-In the Edit and Debug mode, the Projects view is displayed in the sidebar.
+In the Edit and Debug mode, the sidebar contains the Projects view.
 It has a toolbar with additional options.

 To filter view contents, select (Filter Tree):

 - Simplify Tree hides the categories and sorts project files alphabetically.

-- Hide Generated Files hides the source files that are automatically generated by the build system.
+- Hide Generated Files hides the source files that the build system automatically generates.

-- Hide Disabled Files hides the source files that are not enabled for the current target,
+- Hide Disabled Files hides the source files that you have not enabled for the current target,

 - Hide Empty Directories hides directories that do not contain any files.

 - Show Source and Header Groups shows source and header files grouped together in the view, regardless of their location in the file system.

 To stop synchronizing the position in the project tree with the file currently opened in the editor, deselect (Synchronize with Editor).

-If the project is under Git version control, the currently checked out branch or tag is displayed in brackets after the project name.
+If the project is under Git version control, you can see the currently checked out branch or tag in brackets after the project name.